Does vulvodynia last forever? Tyra Banks: me, myself, and my vagina

 We still have such a long way to go when it comes to research on female health conditions and treatment.
 And as much as it has felt like a run around discovering what my condition was; I am so grateful to have gotten here, and that’s all I can really ask for.

-If it weren’t for Tyra Banks talking about vaginas with those brave women years ago, I probably wouldn’t have known this was something that affects so many women.
+If it weren’t for Tyra Banks talking about sex and vaginas with those brave women years ago, I probably wouldn’t have known that painful sex and vulvodynia were something that affects so many women.
 And I may not have spoken up about it.
-So I thank Tyra Banks and all the women who feel inclined to speak up about it because it’s helping so many of us come to terms with what we have, and make peace with it.
+So I thank Tyra Banks and all the women who feel inclined to speak up about painful sex, and their vulvas and vaginas because it’s helping so many of us come to terms with what we have and make peace with it.

-I may not be cured by the end of this program, or know if vulvodynia lasts forever, but I’m grateful that I have access to acquiring management skills of the pain.
+My vulvodynia may not be cured by the end of this program, nor will I really know if vulvodynia lasts forever, but I’m grateful that I have access to acquiring pain management skills.
 I can only wish that for so many others who have similar issues.

-Rozina Jessa is a 2018 UBC graduate with a BFA in Theatre Acting and Minor in Creative Writing.
+Rozina Jessa, the author of 'Does vulvodynia last forever?
+Tyra Banks: me, myself, and my vagina,' is a 2018 UBC graduate with a BFA in Theatre Acting and Minor in Creative Writing.